ros-industrial/ros2_canopen/canopen/sphinx/software-tests/ros2_control_system-test.rst

    .. code-block:: bash

       ros2 topic pub --once /node_1_controller/tpdo canopen_interfaces/msg/COData "
-      index: 25
+      index: 0x4000
-      subindex: 35
+      subindex: 0
-      data: 238"
+      data: 0x1122"

    Now watch how data in the first two opened terminals are changing.
+(So far, they don't change at all...)